 Peter had them get baptized the same day they repented.
 Their baptism was the evidence and outward sign of their repentance.
 In many churches, when people want to accept Christ, they come forward in church.
 In the early church, they got baptized.

 In our day, baptism is not a big deal but, in the Bible, it is a much more radical act.
 In many parts of the world baptism is much more radical.
 In communist countries, Muslim countries, the persecution begins when you get baptized and you get kicked out of the family or lose a job or get thrown in jail.
 In some orthodox Jewish families when a person becomes a Christian, the parents would hold a funeral service for the person.

-What was so shocking about Cornelius’ conversion is that he was saved WITHOUT the laying on of hands (which was how the Samaritans were saved in Acts 8).
-Cornelius was saved WITHOUT baptism (which was how the Jews were saved in Acts 2).
+Cornelius was saved WITHOUT the laying on of hands (which was how the Samaritans were saved in Acts 8).
+He was saved WITHOUT baptism (which was how the Jews were saved in Acts 2).
 He was saved WITHOUT circumcision (required for all Jews in the OT).

 Peter did NOT preach to Cornelius a gospel of baptismal regeneration in Acts 10.
 He did not tell Cornelius that he had to be baptized to be saved.
 He told him that “everyone who BELIEVES in him receives forgiveness of sins through his name” (10:43).

 To use Acts 2:38 to teach baptismal regeneration, you have to selective quote some verses from the Book of Acts and not others.
 The Philippian Jailer asked, what must I do to be saved?
 (Acts 16:29-30).
 Paul and Silas said, “Believe in the Lord Jesus, and you will be saved—you and your household” (Acts 16:31 NIV).

 That answer is perfectly consistent with the Gospel of John which was specifically written to explain how people can get saved.
 What did Peter mean in Acts 2:38?